About the festival

 Sponsor the Festival – your business can share the success

 As a sponsor your company will realise tangible marketing benefits in return for your investment.
-For more information, please download our sponsor pack (1MB pdf).
+For more information, please download our sponsor pack (2MB pdf).

 The story so far

-Our strong line-ups over the last few years have secured our great reputation, with Dame Carol Ann Duffy, Simon Callow, Willy Russell, Owen Jones, Gyles Brandreth, Jenny Eclair, Alastair Campbell, Tony Walsh, Ed Byrne, Simon Armitage, Dom Joly, Joanne Harris, Helen Lederer, Mark Steel, Lucy Spraggan, Gervase Phinn, David Starkey, Bonnie Greer and Lemn Sissay being just some of the high-profile names who have taken part.
+Our strong line-ups over the last few years have secured our great reputation, with Dame Carol Ann Duffy, Simon Callow, Willy Russell, Owen Jones, Gyles Brandreth, Jenny Eclair, Alastair Campbell, Tony Walsh, Ed Byrne, Simon Armitage, Dom Joly, Joanne Harris, Helen Lederer, Mark Steel, Lucy Spraggan, Gervase Phinn, David Starkey, Bonnie Greer, Terry Waite, Alan Johnson and Lemn Sissay being just some of the high-profile names who have taken part.

 The Maskew story

-It’s all thanks to the generosity of Annie and Frank Maskew, a Rochdale couple who shared a passion for reading and thinking, and who originally met in Rochdale Library.
+It’s all thanks to the generosity of Annie and Frank Maskew, a Rochdale couple who shared a passion for reading and thinking, and who met in the original Rochdale Library in the 1950s.
 They left a sum of money to be used on resources and events related to literature and philosophy to ensure classic works are available for future generations.

 In addition to this festival, special events are held throughout the year and the Maskew Collection of English Literature and Philosophy resources is housed at Rochdale Central Library.

 Annie and Frank were a truly inspirational couple, devoted to inspiring others with their love of literature.
-We think this will be a fitting tribute, and Annie and Frank would have been proud to see people of all ages coming to their beloved hometown to enjoy the festival.
+We think Annie and Frank would have been proud to see people of all ages coming to their beloved hometown to enjoy the festival.

 We really hope you enjoy this year’s programme.